PDB65/Remediation/README.md

 - A set of cybersecurity configuration standards to secure IT systems and software.

 ---
+## Attackers are constantly looking for vulnerabilities in systems and applications.
+### Reduce Vulnerabilities.

+STIG ID: **WN10-CC-000145** - Users must be prompted for a password on resume from sleep (on battery).

+**Vulnerability:**
+Data Execution Prevention (DEP) prevents harmful code from running in protected memory locations reserved for Windows and other programs.

 - Click the link [STIGS](https://github.com/PDB65/Burwell_P/tree/main/STIGS) to view PowerShell Scripts to remediate Windows 10 DISA STIGs.